zotonic/zotonic/doc/ref/configuration/zotonic-configuration.rst

 The ``zotonic.config`` file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When installed for the first time, the ``zotonic.config`` file is well annoted with comments about what each setting does.
-When in doubt, consult the stock ``priv/zotonic.config.in`` file for explanation about all config settings.
+After installed for the first time, the ``~/.zotonic/zotonic.config`` file is well annoted with comments about what each setting does.
+When in doubt, consult the stock ``apps/zotonic_launcher/priv/config/zotonic.config.in`` file for explanation about all config settings.

 ``user_sites_dir``, ``user_modules_dir`` and ``user_ebin_dir``
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""